bytebone/how2host/src/first-steps/3-reverse-proxy/nginx.md

 To finish this step, go back to your Cloudflare Dashboard, switch to `SSL/TLS > Overview`, and at the very top, set the encryption mode to `Full (Strict)`.
 This ensures that only traffic that has been encrypted with the specific certificate will be accepted by Cloudflare, providing maximum security for you and any other visitors of your pages.

-If after this change, your Nginx dashboard still loads fine, you've done it.
+If your Nginx dashboard still loads fine after this change, you've done it.
 From now on, every little bit of traffic will be running over the encrypted port 443, so we can close the other ports still opened by Nginx.
-So, go back into the terminal, where the Nginx container should still be running in the foregound.
+To do so, go back into the terminal, where the Nginx container should still be running in the foregound.
 Press `CTRL+C` to quit it, then `nano compose.yml` to get back into the config file.
 Find and remove the two lines with which Nginx exposes the ports 80 and 81.

 ```yml #7-8 compose.yml
 services: